 We know her iconic photograph: her expression dead-pan, her hair immaculate, with her hand-crossed and a cigarette in between.
 Then, there’s the one where she is standing in front of a beautiful white muscle car in a dress that covers her entire figure.
 There’s also the one of her, showing a rare smile, with a scarf knotted around her neck.
 Every photograph of her is beautiful, striking, and quietly aggressive.

-It was not an accident when, out of the blue, I was dared to cut my hair by a former lover, and as I sat in front of the salon mirror, searched a photograph of Didion, and showed it to the hairdresser.
+My former boyfriend had dared me to cut my hair for months when I finally accepted, and I found myself sitting in front of the salon mirror, searching a photograph of Didion, and showed it to the hairdresser.
 Okay, Schatzi she said to me, and within 30 minutes, I had the same bob haircut.
-I grew out of my nonchalant affectation years ago, thankfully, as I don’t think I have the same firmness and single-mindedness that others might have (I care about things, a lot) but regardless, I have a Didion bob, I have a pair of sunglasses, and I have a cold can of coca cola –– which is as close to nonchalance I will ever get.
+I may not have reached the level of firmness and single-mindedness that I aspire to (I care about things, a lot) but regardless, I have a Didion bob, I have a pair of sunglasses, and I have a cold can of coca cola –– which is as close to nonchalance I will ever get.